coin-or/SHOT/README.md

 ## Compilation instructions

-Instructions for compiling SHOT is available at the [project website](https://shotsolver.dev/shot/about-shot/compiling).
+Instructions for compiling SHOT are available in [docs/CompilationInstructions.md](docs/CompilationInstructions.md), and also at the [project website](https://shotsolver.dev/shot/about-shot/compiling).

 ## Solver manual

-Instructions for how to use SHOT, e.g. call it from different environments, are provided on the [project website](https://shotsolver.dev/shot/using-shot/getting-started).
+Instructions for how to use SHOT, e.g. call it from different environments, are provided in [docs/CommandLineUsage.md](docs/CommandLineUsage.md) and on the [project website](https://shotsolver.dev/shot/using-shot/getting-started).
+For troubleshooting solver behavior, see [docs/DebuggingSHOT.md](docs/DebuggingSHOT.md).

 ## Publications